omar-moustafa-code/Smart-Sort-Waste-Classification/README.md

 ## License

 This repository is shared for academic and research purposes.
-Please contact the authors for any commercial use inquiries.